smapiot/piral/src/plugins/piral-menu/README.md

 // now registerMenu(() => null, { category: 'general' }) is strongly typed in pilets
 ```

-You can also add new types to the `type` selection.
+You can also add new menu types to the `type` selection.

 ```ts
 import 'piral-menu';